-Refresher training for all staff has been arranged and will take place during the first half of Autumn Term 2019.
-Dates to be confirmed.
+Refresher Safeguarding Level 2 training for all staff was arranged and took place during the first half of Autumn Term 2019.
+Similar refresher training will be arranged again and will take place during Autumn Term 2020.

 10. Teaching and Learning